Bnei-Baruch/mdb/README.md

 This system aims to be a single source of truth for all content produced by Bnei Baruch.

+## Commands
+The mdb is meant to be executed as command line.
+Type `mdb <command> -h` to see how to use each command.

+`mdb server`

+Run the server

+`mdb config <path>`

+Generate default configuration in the given path.
+If path is omitted STDOUT is used instead.
+  *Note* that default value to config file is `config.toml` in project root directory.

 ## Implementation Notes